BRZDRIFT/DriftScript/README.md

 	Glow = 1,           // valid secondary types are [0 - 31]
 	Water = 2,          // valid secondary types are [0 - 2]
 	Lava = 3,           // valid secondary types are [0 - 2]
-	Diamond = 4,        // valid secondary types are [0 - 1].
-(0 = Normal, 1 = Cracked)
-	PlayerColor = 8,    // valid secondary types are [1 - 16] (i.e. player_id)
+	Diamond = 4,        // valid secondary types is just 0 (TODO: verify, 1 might be valid as well) PlayerColor = 8,    // valid secondary types are [1 - 16] (i.e. player_id)
 	Unpassable = 9,     // !!
 Not a dynamic terrain type!
-Cannot dynamically change or be set to.
+Cannot dynamically change or be set to!
 	Space = 10,         // valid secondary type is just 0
 	CliffClosed = 14,   // !!
 Not a dynamic terrain type!
-Cannot dynamically change or be set to.
+Cannot dynamically change or be set to!
 	CliffBorder = 15    // !!
 Not a dynamic terrain type!
-Cannot dynamically change or be set to.
+Cannot dynamically change or be set to!
 }
 ```
 - Used in `gx_set_terrain_type` and `gx_get_terrain_type`